haturusinghe/subasa-llm/README.md

 # Subasa LLM

-A Language Learning Model implementation focused on offensive language detection in Sinhala and English texts using state-of-the-art language models.
+A LLM implementation focused on offensive language detection in Sinhala and English texts using state-of-the-art language models.

 ## Description